CodeYourFuture/curriculum/content/portfolio/blocks/break-it-down/index.md

 You'll need to break up the user stories into manageable units of work.
 Breaking down tasks into sub-problems is challenging: we often don't know in advance how challenging the sub-problem will be.
 However through iteration, practice and feedback we can continue improving how we approach breaking things down.

+### ✅ Acceptance criteria

+If you're working on something, then you need a definition of "done".
+In other words, you need to have measurable criteria for knowing when you've completed some task.
+Acceptance criteria are the requirements that must be met for a unit of work to be considered complete.
+Most often you'll ue acceptance criteria to decide whether a user story has been implemented.

+scenario-oriented (the Given/When/Then template);
+rule-oriented (the checklist template); and

+For more detailed information on writing up acceptance critera: check out this post

+### 🎟️ Writing up issues

+1. Come up with acceptance criteria for the user story 4.
+Label your issue: User Story, Fix, Bug, etc 5.
+Estimate the time complexity of your issues
 1. Choose one user story
-2. Can you break it into smaller user stories that represent each stage of the workflow
+1. Can you break it into smaller user stories that represent each stage of the workflow
-3. Come up with acceptance criteria for the user story
-4. Label your issue: User Story, Fix, Bug, etc
-5. Estimate the time complexity of your issues